Neighborhood disorders: Noises created by abnormal behavior

 Tenant

-You must go to the tenant who occupies the dwelling where the noise comes from to tell him about your discomfort and ask him to stop the nuisance.
+You must go and see the tenant occupying the accommodation from which the noises originate to tell him about your discomfort and ask him to stop the nuisance.

-If he does not take action, you must send him a simple letter reminding him of the noise and the discomfort caused.
+If he doesn't act, you owe him send simple mail reminding her of the noise and discomfort caused.

 The owner is responsible for the behavior of its tenant.
 Therefore, you must also send a registered letter with acknowledgement of receipt to the landlord asking him to ensure that his tenant stops the nuisance.